lifeparticle/binarytree/ui/CONTRIBUTING.md

 1. Fork the repo
 2. Clone your fork
-3. Sync your local master
+3. Sync your local main

     3.1.